 In 2021, the meta-analysis by Al-Muhannadi et al indicates that the kinesio taping method does not appear to be effective in reducing knee pain in patients with patellofemoral pain syndrome (Al-Muhannadi et al. 2021).

+In 2023, Lee and his team questioned whether adding KT to exercise therapy had a beneficial effect on the treatment of PFPS.
 The authors found that adding KT to exercise therapy did not result in additional benefits in terms of quadriceps muscle strength and acceleration time (measured by isokinetism), or AKPS in patients suffering from SPPF and presenting an anomaly in the patella trajectory at one month.
 The authors suggest that it is possible for KT to interfere with quadriceps strength gain over a period of one month instead.
 Lee and colleagues add that physical therapists should be aware of the contradictory and limited scientific evidence regarding taping in the treatment of SPPF (Lee et al. 2023).

 On performance (jumps, sprints, agility)